mikebrad140/ST558---Project-2/Business.md

 ![](Business_files/figure-gfm/Summarization4-1.png)<!-- -->

-For articles with less than 8 keywords, this summary plot shows an increasing trend in average shares as the number of keywords increases, except for cases where there are exactly 5 keywords.
-However, when the number of keywords exceeds 8, the plot indicates a gradual decrease in average shares.

-This suggests that articles with a moderate number of keywords tend to have higher average shares.
+This next graph displays the average number of shares based on the number of keywords, allowing for a comparison of share counts across different keyword categories.
+In the trend of average shares as a function of the number of keywords, we observe that the shares change with different keywords.
+If the plot shows an upward trend, this suggests that the article tends to be shared more often when they have a larger number of keywords.
+Similarly, if the plot shows a downward trend, this would indicate that articles tends to be shared less with the increase in keywords.

 ``` r
 # Calculate the average shares by number of keywords